ViTaMIn: Learning Contact-Rich Tasks Through Robot-Free Visuo-Tactile Manipulation Interface: Visuo-Tactile Policy Learning

-After pre-training, we train a Diffusion Policy~\citep{chi2023diffusion} on the SLAM-filtered data for each individual task.
-We use the pre-trained tactile encoders and the original CLIP model to extract tactile and visual representations, respectively.
-Following~\citet{chi2023diffusion}, we use the delta end-effector pose as the action space, and use a Convolutional U-Net~\citep{ronneberger2015u} as the noise prediction network and apply DDIM~\citep{song2020denoising} to accelerate the inference.
-For additional training details, please refer to Appendix~\ref{sec:app_training}.
+After pre-training, we train a Diffusion Policy~\cite{chi2023diffusion} on the SLAM-filtered data.
+Following~\cite{chi2023diffusion}, we use a U-Net~\cite{ronneberger2015u} as the noise prediction network and apply DDIM~\cite{song2020denoising} to accelerate the inference for action prediction.